benjamine/wear-it-with/README.md

 ]
 ```

-In order to get the `wear it with tags` arrays we could run the `similarity query` between the `current product` tags array and the `with` array of the rules, and get the first N rules.
+We could run the `similarity query` between the `current product` tags array and the `with` array of the rules, and get the first N rules.
 Then we have a set of `wear tags` arrays.

 ### Wear it with list